pedrozadotdev/react-native-themed-stylesheet/README.md

 **Parameters**

-- `createStyles`: A function that receives the current theme and options and returns an object of type `T`.
+- `createStyles`: A function that receives the current theme and returns an object of type `T`.

 **Returns**